 This HTML interview question tests whether you can explain HTML id vs class: specificity, DOM hooks, and common mistakes, connect it to production trade-offs, and handle common follow-up questions.

-- HTML id vs class: specificity, DOM hooks, and common mistakes explanation without falling back to memorized docs wording
+- HTML id vs class: specificity, DOM hooks, and common mistakes explanation without falling back to memorized definitions

 - Attributes and Css reasoning, edge cases, and production failure modes